top of page

 Two siblings are pulled through a magical mirror into Snow White’s fairy tale, where they must fix the story after accidentally changing it.
 A light, humorous adventure with familiar characters, quick pacing, and playful twists on a classic fairy tale.
 Written for Upper Elementary readers.

-Heads Up: Language: OMG 1 | The Magic Mirror tells the children to keep the traveling mirror a secret from parents for their safety.
+Heads Up: Language: OMG 1 | The Magic Mirror tells the children to keep the traveling mirror a secret from parents for the parents' safety.

 Cat with blue eyes floats in space on "The Space Cat" book cover.
 Blue and orange colors with text by Nnedi Okorafor, Tana Ford.